attilammagyar/js80p/README.md

 Download and install either the free [MTS-ESP Mini](https://oddsound.com/mtsespmini.php) plugin or the paid [MTS-ESP Suite](https://oddsound.com/mtsespsuite.php) plugin by [ODDSound](https://oddsound.com/).
-Follow the instuctions on the website, where you can also find the User Guide documentation for each product.
+Follow the instructions on the website, where you can also find the User Guide documentation for each product.

 Note: it is possible to use a different tuning provider without installing any